zenzicubic/Curvascope/README.md

 # Features
 - Realtime rendering using WebGL
 - Interaction in real-time: moving around using Mobius transformations and the mouse
-- Several of the most common models of the hyperbolic plane
+- Six of the most common models of the hyperbolic plane
 - Arbitrary tilings by Schlafli symbol
 - Sharing of patterns via links
 - Animation of tiling backgrounds